shuhao02/PaperCounterMEDIAN/README.md

 # Quick Start

-This project allows you to quickly generate slides based on a given paper title.
+This project is a tool for ***traditional performing arts*** in MEDIAN Lab, which allows you to quickly generate slides based on a given paper title.

 ## Steps to Generate Slides